Example of Collage.

 Art Therapy is a mental health profession in which patients work with a credentialed art therapist.
 It is the use of art materials in combination with counseling.
 It is more about the process of making art, rather than the product or finished piece of art.
 No creative or artistic experience is required to benefit from Art Therapy.

-In the video below, former Art Therapist Nicole Stiver explains what art therapy is and what to expect in an appointment.
+In the video below, learn what art therapy is and what to expect in an appointment.

 Read the transcript